-15. May an academic appointee elect paid leave related to COVID-19 (i.e., UC Expanded Paid Administrative Leave and/or EPSL) past their pre-determined appointment end date?
+14. May an academic appointee elect paid leave related to COVID-19 (i.e., EPSL) past their pre-determined appointment end date?

 No, consistent with applicable collective bargaining agreements and the APM, an academic appointee may not elect paid leave related to COVID-19 past their pre-determined appointment end date.